CHTC/chtc-website-source/uw-research-computing/colab-to-chtc.md

 	```
 	#!/usr/bin/env python3
 	```
+	{: .file}

     This line indicates that you want the script to be run as a Python script.

-1. Think about data!
+1. **Think about data!**

-    As with other jobs on CHTC, think about what data requirements your job has.
+    As with other jobs on CHTC, think about the data requirements for your job..
 Jobs with larger requirements may require a larger value for the ```request_memory``` and ```request_disk``` attributes, and if you intend to transfer the data from the submit node, you may need to do so using one of CHTC's alternative data transfer methods, such as Squid.
 More information about large file transfers can be found <a href="https://chtc.cs.wisc.edu/uw-research-computing/file-avail-largedata">here</a>.
 1. Submit a test job, then submit real thing.

     Try submitting a scaled-down test job to ensure everything is set up correctly.
 When the test job runs successfully, submit the real job.